polterguy/phosphorusfive/plugins/p5.web/README.md

 #### [p5.web.widgets.find-ancestor] and [p5.web.widgets.find-ancestor-like]

-These two Active Events are similar to the *[p5.web.widgets.find]* events, except of course, instead of searching downwards in the hierarchy from the root widget supplied, they search upwards in the ancestor chain for a match, from the currently iterated widget.
-These Active Events requires (for obvious reasons) the caller to actually supply a value, and will not tolerate a "default" value as our previously mentioned widget retrieval Active Events did.
+These two Active Events are similar to the **[p5.web.widgets.find]** events, except of course, instead of searching downwards in the hierarchy from the root widget supplied, they search upwards in the ancestor chain for a match, from the currently iterated widget.
+These Active Events requires (for obvious reasons) the caller to actually supply a value, and will not tolerate a default value as our previously mentioned widget retrieval Active Events did.
 Example code given below.

 ```
 create-widget:foo1
-  position:0
   class:foo-class-1
   widgets
     container:bar1